SpockReko/foodcoach-server/README.md

 This is the backend part of the FoodCoach platform (the amazing server).

-This is an applikation that respondes to HTTP requests that is sent to it.
+This is an application that responds to HTTP requests that is sent to it.
 These requests can come from a number of different sources, a web browser or a mobile app for example.

 ## SBT